R3Conclave/conclave-core-sdk/docs/docs/faq.md

    rendered useless by the discovery of numerous fatal bugs in AMD's firmware.
 Although patches were made available there was no way to remotely detect if they are actually applied, which made patching meaningless.

-Additionally in SEV remote attestation is randomized, which means you can’t ask a remote host "what are you running".
+Additionally, in SEV remote attestation is randomized which means you can’t ask a remote host "what are you running".
 You are expected to know this already (because you set up the remote VM to begin with).
 This doesn't fit well with most obvious enclave APIs.

 AMD and Intel are in increasingly strong competition, and so we expect AMD to catch up with the SGX feature set in future.
-Additionally Intel are working on an SEV-equivalent feature for protecting entire (Linux) virtual machines from the host hardware.
+Intel are also working on an SEV-equivalent feature for protecting entire (Linux) virtual machines from the host hardware.
 Conclave may add support for this at some point in the future as well.

 ### Do you have plans to support ARM TrustZone?